ruby-next/require-hooks/README.md

 Thus, if you introduce new source transformers or hijackers, you must invalidate the cache.
 (We plan to implement automatic invalidation in future versions.)

+## Limitations

+- `Kernel#load` with a wrap argument (e.g., `load "some_path", true` or `load "some_path", MyModule)`) is not supported (fallbacked to the original implementation).
+The biggest challenge here is to support constants nesting.
+- Some very edgy symlinking scenarios are not supported (unlikely to affect real-world projects).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at [https://github.com/ruby-next/require-hooks](https://github.com/ruby-next/require-hooks).